E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing

-Some prior works build hypothesis tests atop classifiers to monitor AI deployments, albeit in different contexts. \citet{vovk2021retrain} propose using conformal test martingales (CTMs) for continual monitoring of model deployments, and \citet{prinsterwatch} develop weighted CTMs to enable adaptation at test time and analyze the cause of degradation. \citet{podkopaev2021tracking} leverage sequential testing for directly tracking the risk of deployed models, which has been extended to monitoring without labels \citep{i2024sequential}, under test-time adaptation \citep{schirmer2025monitoring}, and for unknown shifts \citep{timans2025continuous}.
-In a similar vein, \citep{chugg2023auditing} applies safe anytime-valid testing to sequentially test if a classifier is fair. \citep{jang2022sequential} applies classifier two-sample tests \citep{lopez2016revisiting} to detect whether there is a covariate shift between the training and deployment setting.
-More broadly, several prior works model class-conditional densities of classifier scores and the corresponding density ratios for evaluation of AI systems, albeit without hypothesis testing \citep{shanmugam2025evaluating, welinder2013lazy}.
-Although these methods typically model the densities generatively \citep{dawid1979maximum}, some also model the densities discriminatively, as we do here \citep{ji2020can}.
+\textbf{Hypothesis testing for AI monitoring.} Some prior works build hypothesis tests to monitor AI deployments, albeit in different contexts. \citet{vovk2021retrain} propose using conformal test martingales (CTMs) for continual monitoring of AI deployments, and \citet{prinsterwatch} develop weighted CTMs to enable test-time adaptation and analyze the cause of degradation.
+Safe anytime-valid testing has also been applied to track the risk of deployed models \citet{podkopaev2021tracking} and sequentially test if a classifier is fair \citep{chugg2023auditing}, among other applications \citep{i2024sequential,schirmer2026monitoring, timans2025continuous}. \citep{jang2022sequential} applies classifier two-sample tests \citep{lopez-paz2017revisiting} to detect covariate shifts.
+More broadly, several works model class-conditional densities of classifier scores and the corresponding density ratios for evaluation \citep{shanmugam2026evaluating, welinder2013lazy, dawid1979maximum, ji2020can}.

-Another line of work tries to add formal statistical controls to LLMs.
+\textbf{Statistical guarantees on LLM outputs.} Another line of work tries to add formal statistical controls to LLMs.
 Conformal prediction methods \citep{shafer2008tutorial} quantify uncertainty in individual predictions while providing finite-sample and black-box guarantees in those uncertainties.
-Conformal prediction has been applied to resample LLM generations until a minimum quality requirement is satisfied \citep{quach2023conformal}.
-These ideas have been further applied to control the factuality of LLM outputs \citep{cherian2024large, mohri2024language} and to generally benchmark LLMs' confidence in their outputs \citep{ye2024benchmarking}.
+Conformal prediction has been applied to resample LLM generations until a minimum quality requirement is satisfied \citep{quach2024conformal}.
+These ideas have been further applied to control the factuality of LLM outputs \citep{cherian2024large, mohri2024language,ye2024benchmarking}.
 More recently, \citet{wu2025thought} applies the learn-then-test framework \citep{angelopoulos2025learn} to calibrate a stopping rule for LLM reasoning traces, using white-box access to the LLM's internal logits.